galaxyproject/galaxy-hub/src/support/ncbi-sra-fastq/index.md

 Note: If the quality score line is named like "+ERR" instead (or other valid options), modify the pattern search to match.

-## Joined forward and reverse reads
+## Interleaved forward and reverse reads

 ### Example